-We accept oil at the SF Transfer Station from Thursday – Saturday, 8:00 AM – 4:00 PM.
+We accept oil at the Household Hazardous Waste Facility Thursday – Saturday from 8:00 AM – 4:00 PM.

-Limit of 20 gallons/day/customer.
+Limit of 10 gallons/customer.
 Containers of cooking oil must be no larger than 5 gallons in size (i.e., no large drums).
 Please make sure your used cooking oil does not contain water, soapsuds, and/or food debris.

 Drop off medications for safe handling at any San Francisco police station and select pharmacies.
 Visit www.sfenvironment.org/medicinedisposal for a full list of medication drop-off locations.